BarbuAlexandru/CV/README.md

 # CV
-CV + Proiecte de pus in CV
+CV and Projects from the CV